ProjectOrangeBox/orange/README.md

 `libraries/Pear_plugin.php` base class for pear plugins.
 Really only provides a `_convert2attributes()` for all children objects

-`libraries/Pear.php` Provides the HTML View Pear “plugin” functions (to be used in view only) each plugin has really only 2 methods: it’s class constructor __construct and render() the constructor is called when the plugin is loaded for the first time if a plugin just adds for example css or js to a page you can include it with the plugins() & plugin() methods if your plugin is used in a view to “do” something you simple call pear::foobar($foo,23) which will automatically load the “foobar” plugin  (which of course called the constructor if it’s present) and then sends $foo and 23 to the render method. the render method can then return something which can be echoed.
-Plugins should “echo” directly but instead return a value which can be echoed. <?=pear::foobar($foo,23) ?>
+`libraries/Pear.php` Provides the HTML View Pear plugin functions (to be used in view only) each plugin has really only 2 methods: its class constructor __construct and render() the constructor is called when the plugin is loaded for the first time if a plugin just adds for example css or js to a page you can include it with the plugins() & plugin() methods if your plugin is used in a view to do something you simple call pear::foobar($foo,23) which will automatically load the foobar plugin  (which of course called the constructor if its present) and then sends $foo and 23 to the render method. the render method can then return something which can be echoed.
+Plugins should echo directly but instead return a value which can be echoed. <?=pear::foobar($foo,23) ?>

 Built in Pear methods include but are not limited to:
 All of the CodeIgniter Helpers functions for html, form, date, inflector, language, number, text